vanillaSlice/blog/content/post/keep-those-prs-small.md

 Choosing to do one thing in your PRs will naturally make them more focused and smaller (and reviewers will adore you for it!).

-## The Good
+## Why?

 So why on earth should we go to the effort of making smaller PRs?

-### More people are likely to review

-### More digestible == Quicker reviews
+### Quicker reviews

+This goes without saying.

 Smaller PRs are easier to digest.
-There's no bouncing around files, infinite scrolling or context switching.
-If a reviewer understands your intention for the PR then they can offer more constructive criticism.
+There's no bouncing around files, scrolling for an eternity between a class and its test class.

+If a reviewer understands a) what your PR should be doing and b) what your PR is actually doing then they can offer more constructive criticism.

 Not just more digestible for the reviewer but also for yourself.
 How many times have you created a big pull request, read over it and thought, "what the hell am I even doing here?".

+*Small PRs, mean less code, means less time reading code, means quicker reviews.*

 ### Easier to spot problems